Leadership

 Dr. Aminah Pilgrim

 Dr. Aminah Fernandes Pilgrim is an educator, author, artist, and community organizer whose work bridges academia, culture, and social justice.
 She serves as an Associate Professor of Africana Studies at Berklee College of Music and Boston Conservatory at Berklee, where she made history as the first professor hired in this division.
-She also coordinates the Black Studies Program at Massasoit Community College and has taught for more than two decades at UMass Boston in Women’s, Gender & Sexuality Studies, the Critical Ethnic & Community Studies MS Program, and Africana Studies.
+She also coordinates the Black Studies Program at Massasoit Community College and has taught for more than two decades at UMass Boston, contributing to Women’s, Gender & Sexuality Studies, the Critical Ethnic & Community Studies MS Program, and Africana Studies.

 Beyond the classroom, Dr. Pilgrim is a respected community leader and advocate.
-She is a founding member of the Pedro Pires Institute for Cape Verdean Studies at Bridgewater State University, co-director of the Clemente Program in Brockton, and the founder or co-founder of several initiatives including the HIPHOP Initiative (2004), SABURA Youth Program (2013), and PODEROZA: International Conference on Cabo Verdean Women (2016).
+She is a founding member of the Pedro Pires Institute for Cape Verdean Studies at Bridgewater State University, co-director of the Clemente Program in Brockton, and the founder or co-founder of several initiatives, including the HIPHOP Initiative (2004), SABURA Youth Program (2013), and PODEROZA: International Conference on Cabo Verdean Women (2016).
 Her organizing and advocacy address youth and gang violence, the school-to-prison pipeline, immigrant transitions, and women’s empowerment.

 Catherine Silva